Tonnie-Exelero/postcode-radius-checker/README.md

 ## 🔍 Overview

 The Radius Eligibility Checker helps educational institutions determine if students from specific postcodes are eligible to take courses based on their proximity to Radius-based locations.
-The application fetches location data for Australian postcodes, calculates the distance to the selected Radius-based, and visually represents this information on a map.
+The application fetches location data for Australian postcodes, calculates the distance to the selected Radius-based location, and visually represents this information on a map.

 ## ✨ Features

-- **Postcode Validation**: Verify if an Australian postcode is within an allowable radius from a Radius-based
+- **Postcode Validation**: Verify if an Australian postcode is within an allowable radius from a Radius-based location
 - **Radius-based Selection**: Choose from common Australian universities or use a custom location
 - **Adjustable Radius**: Set the allowable distance radius (1-50 km)
 - **Interactive Map**: Visual representation of Radius-based location, radius circle, and postcode location